darakus188/the-matt-blog/content/radical-acceptance.md

 tags = ["self-improvement", "medical", "emotions"]
 +++

-Whenever I go to the neurologists office I am often filled with anxious anticipation and a sense of profound hopelessness.
+When I go to the neurologists office I am often filled with anxious anticipation and a sense of profound hopelessness.
 Like so many times before, the doctor will ask me the same old questions.
 I will give my answers, the same as last time, and I will be told to come back in six months so the doctor can monitor the progress of my condition.
 It has been like that for over three years but now I am going to try something new.
 It is an idea that my therapist and I had discussed some time ago but that I had not taken to heart until now.
 That idea is radical acceptance.

 <!-- more -->